Prequel to Fate/stay night.

 cast to keep up the interest.
 As previously explained all of the characters are given equal and detailed amounts of

 attention.
-That being the case, I feel like I'm not exaggerating when I say every single important character is way to
+That being the case, I feel like I'm not exaggerating when I say every single important character is way

-show.
+later in the show.
 To this day his interactions with Kirei are by far my favorite character interactions in Fate/Zero.

 Another aspect of characterization I have to give Fate/Zero points on is the diverse cast of characters, particularly